Noncommutative Iwasawa theory arising from Hecke algebras: computations and congruences over

-The Ore set $\sS$ that we have considered in the formulation of the Main Conjecture over $\IIG$ contains a multiplicative set which is crucial in setting up the strategy to prove the Conjecture. \begin{lemma} Let $Z:=Z(\cG)$.
+where $g^\tau$ is the image of $g\in G$ in $\sR[\ol\cG]^\tau$ (\cite[\S 5.1.1, \S 5.1.2]{kakde}). \end{defn} The Ore set $\sS$ that we have considered in the formulation of the Main Conjecture over $\IIG$ contains a multiplicative set which is crucial in setting up the strategy to prove the Conjecture. \begin{lemma} Let $Z:=Z(\cG)$ and $\II(Z):=\II[[Z]]$.
 Consider the subset $T=\II(Z)\setminus p \II(Z)$.
 Then $T$ is a multiplicatively closed left and right Ore set of $\IIG$.
 Further, the inclusion of rings $\IIG_T\inj\IIG_\sS$ is an isomorphism. \end{lemma} \begin{proof} As $Z$ is central in $\cG$, it is easy to see that $T$ is a multiplicatively Ore set.
 Further, $T$ has no zero-divisors as it is contained in the domain $\II(Z)$.
 Therefore, the natural map $\IIG_T\lra\IIG_\sS$ induced by the inclusion $T\inj\sS$ is an injective.

 For surjectivity, consider the equality $\IIG_T=\II(Z)_T\otimes_{\II(Z)}\IIG$.
 We first observe that $Q(\II(Z))\otimes_{\II(Z)}\IIG= Q(\IIG)$.
 Indeed, it is easy to see that

 Further, the ring $\IIG=\II(Z)[\ol\cG]$ is a module of finite rank over $\II(Z)$ and $Q(\II(Z))$ is a field, so the ring $Q(\II(Z))\otimes_{\II(Z)}\IIG$ is Artinian.
 It follows that every regular element is a unit.
 The inclusion $\IIG\inj Q(\II(Z))\otimes_{\II(Z)}\IIG$, then implies that every regular element of $\IIG$ is invertible in $Q(\II(Z))\otimes_{\II(Z)}\IIG$.
 It follows that the inclusion $Q(\II(Z))\otimes_{\II(Z)}\IIG\inj Q(\IIG)$ is surjective.